PAMOS: A bright new business model for the music industry

 The Musicians Union has a similar goal, but the union is built upon a premise of competition, where one person’s gain is another person’s loss.
 God isn’t like that.
 He blesses everyone, and this model reflects the generosity of heaven.

-PAMOS (short for "Put A Musician On Stage") is a new way to accomplish the impossible: to recognize the inherent generosity of creative work in an economic system built on self-interest.
+PAMOS (short for "Put A Musician On Stage") is an attempt to confront an impossible challenge: recognizing the inherent generosity of creative work in an economic system built on self-interest.

 The idea is that musicians deserve to be paid a living wage.
-I really believe that, and I'm committed to operating that way, but I recognize that it's a radical idea.
+It's a radical idea.
 It goes against the way people have been thinking about money for thousands of years.

-Art is not a necessity like food or shelter, yet it means something in each and every one of our lives.
+Art is not a necessity like food or shelter, yet it means something vital in all our lives.
 Art and music are integral to human culture, but the people who produce it are often placed at the bottom of the list of economic priorities, if they're on the list at all.
 With PAMOS, we seek to address that.

 Artists spend a lifetime to hone their craft and refine their skill.

 Clubs, restaurants, and other venues where artists play are functioning businesses with expenses and budgets.
-Much the same, the listeners who buy tickets, pay cover charges and fill tip jars are also on their own budgets, too.
+Likewise, the listeners who buy tickets, pay cover charges and fill tip jars are also on their own budgets.
 Additionally, government grants for arts programs are becoming more and more rare, and they tend to produce more paperwork than actual art.

 Clearly, there's a problem with compensation for modern artists... and that is where PAMOS comes into play.

 PAMOS begins with the simple verb "Put."
 Grammatically it's a command, but it's also an "empowering" word.
-The donor who buys a PAMOS item, intending to contribute to an actual human need, receives a sense of power, knowing that the dollar is putting someone onto a specific location that fulfills their destiny.
+The donor who buys a PAMOS item, contributing to an actual human need, receives a sense of involvement and power, knowing that the dollar is putting someone onto a specific location that fulfills their destiny.
 It's an action, not just a theory.

 "On stage" is where musicians belong, in a sense.
 It's their work space, their playground, the arena where they shine.
 It's where we get to see and hear them do what they do, and where we can enjoy that.